Adolf von Hildebrand: Life

 He was ennobled by the King of Bavaria in 1904.

 He died in Munich in 1921.

 Family

 In 1877 he married Irene Schäuffelen.
 They were parents of the painter Eva, Elizabeth, sculptor Irene Georgii-Hildebrand, Sylvie, Bertele, and Catholic theologian Dietrich von Hildebrand.
+His great-grandson is environmental leader Martin von Hildebrand.

 Critical opinion

 In 1917, the American sculptor, conservative critic and author Lorado Taft, while bemoaning the direction the German sculpture was moving in, described Hildebrand as:a master of the old school and Florentine tradition, whose example has been a constant gospel of good taste and sanity.
 Even today, when the whole world has gone after false gods, his influence continues to be felt and I wonder if the fact that in the midst of this revolution German sculpture, however fantastic, remains essentially sculpture, is not due largely to the life long precept and practice of this admirable representative of the craft.